 The average salary for flight instructors sits at a nice $95,174 per year.

-If you take on the role of a flight attendant you can expect to be part of preflight briefings together with the pilots, inspecting emergency equipment, and making sure all passengers have a safe and comfortable flight, of course.
+If you take on the role of a flight attendant you can expect to be part of preflight briefings together with the pilots and a number of flight attendants onboard, inspecting emergency equipment, and making sure all passengers have a safe and comfortable flight, of course.

-Also, as a flight attendant, you can expect to fly somewhere around three nights a week with an average salary of $36,219 a year.
+Also, as a flight attendant, you can expect to fly on a pre-made schedule somewhere around three nights a week with an average salary of $36,219 a year.